inveniosoftware/docs-invenio-rdm/docs/contribute/translators-guide.md

 - If your desired language is not on the list, Click the **Request language** button and search for the language you need.
 ![](transifex-request-language.png)
-    - Check with the invenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
+    - Check with the InvenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).
 They will need to accept the request.
 When it is accepted you will be able to join the team as described in the next line.
 - If your desired language already exists.
 Choose the language and click on the **Join team** button.
 ![](transifex-join-team.png)

 ## Step 4 - Learn about your translation team

-- Check with the invenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br)
+- Check with the InvenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br)
     - to get sorted within your language team.
     - to find out whether you need the [reviewer](https://docs.transifex.com/teams/understanding-user-roles#reviewers) status.